 I laughed– because I’m used to this question—and told her “Lisa, we are baking now, this is what we are doing now; you don’t need to worry about anything else.”

-I often have to remind her to be present, to be a kid, and trust “what’s next” to me, so I don’t lose patience with her questions; if anything, it makes me sad that she is constantly bracing for the next change and questioning if I have thought ahead.
-I suppose precious few adults in her life have done that.
+I don’t lose patience with her questions.
+If anything, it makes me sad that she is constantly bracing for the next change and questioning if I have thought ahead.

 My human tendency to rush ahead and eliminate uncertainty might help me momentarily feel more at ease, but it doesn’t help me develop trust, patience, or perseverance.